 So, I did.
 I took action.
 To complement my master's degree in aviation and aerospace sustainability, I launched an aviation sustainability consultancy and got accredited to conduct carbon footprint assessments to enable the aviation industry to pursue more environmentally friendly practices to preserve the planet - beginning with reducing its greenhouse gas (GHG) emissions.

 Minimizing GHG emissions is one way to take immediate action in the fight against global warming.
 GHGs comprise carbon dioxide, nitrous oxide, nitrogen trifluoride, hydrofluorocarbon, perfluorocarbon, methane, and sulphur hexafluoride.

 However, before an effective GHG emissions reduction strategy can be developed, an organisation's carbon footprint must be calculated to quantify current emissions and to identify areas of opportunity for reductions.
-These assessments are standardised according to ISO 14 064-1 for consistency and, therefore, allow for meaningful comparisons across similar businesses.
+These assessments are standardised according to ISO 14 064 -1 or the Green House Gas Protocol for consistency and allow for meaningful comparisons across similar businesses.
 Furthermore, the analysis is completed according to the GHG Protocol's accounting principles: Accuracy, consistency, completeness, transparency and relevance.

 For calculations, emissions are categorized according to three scopes.
-Scope one includes direct emissions, such as from company-owned vehicles.
+Scope one includes direct emissions from sources such as company-owned vehicles.
 Indirect emissions from purchased electricity fall under scope two.
 And indirect emissions from the value chain are categorised as scope three.
 To comply with the GHG Protocol, it is mandatory to calculate and report scope one and two emissions.
 Scope three is optional.

 A case for carbon footprint assessments